wso2/docs-mi/en/docs/learn/examples/jms-examples/specifying-a-delivery-delay-on-messages.md

-# How to specify Delivery Delay on Messages
+# How to Specify Delivery Delay on Messages

 In a normal message flow, JMS messages that are sent by the JMS producer to the JMS broker are forwarded to the respective JMS consumer without any delay.